I've got so much stuff coming in here, I can't keep track of it anymore.

 So I'm 45.

-I decided I want to go back to college, and um neither of our parents had the money, which we were married, so you know, we're on our own.
+And neither of our parents had the money, which we were married, so, you know, we're on our own.

 And we didn't have the money, but I wanted to go back to college.

-And South Carolina has a program called the South Carolina Teachers' Loan Program.
+And South Carolina has a program called the South Carolina Teachers Loan Program.

-And at that time it was enough money to pay for a four-year college degree.
+And at that time, it was enough money to pay for a four-year college degree.

-By the way, speaking of I have to interrupt you here because you've just reminded me of something.
+By the way, speaking of, I have to interrupt you here because you've just reminded me of something.

-A story again I had yesterday didn't get to.
+A story, again, I had yesterday didn't get to.

 University tuitions all over the place, skyrocketing.

-So what if eventually happened with you?
+So, what eventually happened with you?

 But I taught where they wanted me to, and I taught, but I was doing what I wanted to do.

-Now, talking about doctors taking that government money, uh also with this with that teacher's loan program in South Carolina.
+Now, talking about doctors taking that government money, also with that teacher's loan program in South Carolina, I didn't have to do that.

-If I had decided when I finished my four-year degree, uh, you know, I don't want to go into education, I would just have paid it back like a loan.
+If I had decided when I finished my four-year degree, you know, I don't want to go into education, I would just have paid it back like a loan.

-Do you you you took the loan and they told you where you had to teach?
+You took the loan and they told you where you had to teach?

 I have a huge problem with that.